benjanning/pands-problem-sheet/README.md

 First I asked the user to input the data as a string format.

 After trying different long winded methods, I found string slicing through w3schools.
 By using string slicing I was able to set the step size (2) and direction (-1).
-This enabled me to write the programme with a very short bit of code.
+This enabled me to write the programme with a very short line of code.
 [3]

 # Week 04 - Problem Sheet 3 - Collatz